gsprochette/Review-TD-Learning-with-constrained-gradients/README.md

 # Review : TD Learning with Constrained Gradients

-This repository is a reviews of the paper submission <a href="https://openreview.net/pdf?id=Bk-ofQZRb">TD Learning with Constrained Gradients</a>.
+This repository is a reviews of the submission <a href="https://openreview.net/pdf?id=Bk-ofQZRb">TD Learning with Constrained Gradients</a>.

 ### Quick test